-Dr. Blake, Director of the Headache Center of Northwest, is board-certified in Neurology by the American Board of Psychiatry and Neurology, Inc. and board-certified in Headache Medicine by the United Council for Neurological Subspecialties.
+Dr. Blake, Director of the Headache Center of Greater Heights, is board-certified in Neurology by the American Board of Psychiatry and Neurology, Inc. and board-certified in Headache Medicine by the United Council for Neurological Subspecialties.

 She received her medical degree from Georgetown University School of Medicine and completed an internship in internal medicine at Washington Hospital Center in Washington, D.C.
 Dr. Blake completed a residency in neurology at Georgetown University Hospital and a fellowship in neuro-ophthalmology at the Johns Hopkins Hospital.